iamdhruvtripathi/Cybersecurity-Writeups/Network Security Monitoring/Snort/README.md

 ### Read the "snort.log.1640048004" file with Snort; what is the number of the "TCP port 80" packets?

 - For this one we can use something called a berkeley packet filter (BPF).
-This filter allows to tell Snort which packets we want to see
+This filter allows us to tell Snort which packets we want to see
 ```
 snort -r snort.log.1640048004 tcp and port 80
 ```